civboot/fngi/notes/fu.md

 - `%<hex>` creates a binary string until newline using two digit hex values, whitespace is ignored. i.e. `00 12 F3`
 - `>` ptr-align the current location.
+- `]` or an EOF character ends the assembly parsing.
+Used when embedding fu assembly in other languages but still using the native assembler.

 Example to add a byte to 42 and return
 ```